yarcat/actornot-go/examples/counter-example/README.md

 ### 3. Runner: Processing Events

 The runner acquires a lock, processes all pending events for a user, updates the counter, and releases the lock.
-Only one runner per user can hold the lock at a time.
+Only one runner per user can hold the lock at a time. **You only implement the logic for processing events and acquiring the lock; the mailbox calls `UpdateLocked` for you automatically after each processing step.**

 ```go
 func processEvents(state *State) {